LFG-Qubic/ledger-wallet-howto/ledger-beta-howto.md

 This guide will help you installing the Qubic Ledger app on your device.

 > [!IMPORTANT]
-> Tests are only possible on the following devices: Nano S Plus, Flex and Stax
+> Tests are only possible on the following devices: Nano S Plus, Flex and Stax.\
 > In production, Nano X will also be supported, unfortunately Nano S won't as it's discontinued by Ledger.

 > [!CAUTION]
-> The installation requires technical knowledge (using the terminal).
+> The installation requires technical knowledge (using the terminal).\
-> Install only on devices which are NOT used for relevant crypto holding.
+> Install only on devices which are NOT used for relevant crypto holding.\
 > Installation at your own risk.

 ## Installation Steps